What Do My Blood Test Results Mean? - Part ONE - Complete Metabolic Panel - CMP

 This is part one of a three part series.

 Sometimes, when you look at the form that has all your blood work results, it is just boggling to the eye.
-Most people have no idea why each test is done, much less what it is looking for and hopefully this article will help you decipher it all.
+Most people have no idea why each test is done and hopefully this article will help to interpret it.

-I guess the first thing that you should know is that certain things can influence a test to come out as a false positive or a false negative.
+Certain things can influence a test so the result is a false positive or a false negative.
 False positive is when a test says a disease is present and it really is not.
 False negative is when a test says a disease is not present and it really is.

-Please understand that values change from laboratory to laboratory.
-Use the reference range column on your laboratory form because many laboratories set their own reference ranges.
-It would not be beneficial for you to compare your results from one laboratory with the reference ranges from another laboratory.
-One could easily get upset thinking the worse when, in fact, it is just the way the labs set their values.
+Please understand that reference values listed here can change from laboratory to laboratory because each company sets their own reference ranges.
+Use the reference range column on your own laboratory form as your guide when you are reading your results.
+Don't compare your results from one laboratory with the reference ranges from another laboratory.
+You may get upset and think the worse of a high blood test result when, in fact, it is just the way the labs set their values.

 - Also known as a CMP.
 In the past, you may have heard these terms: Chem 12, Chemistry panel; Chemistry screen; SMA 12, SMA 20, SMAC.
 Today we usually refer to it as CMP.
-It is a group of tests that measures your liver and kidney function and your electrolyte levels.
-I will only highlight the most performed assays.
-Anything other than what I have listed is most likely considered a special order when the doctor is ordering your lab work.
-He will write it on the laboratory form if it is not already listed.
+It is a group of 14 tests that measures your liver and kidney function and your electrolyte levels.

 Standards of measure: mg = milligram, g = gram, IU = international unit, L = liter, pg = picogram, fL = femtoliter, mcL = microliter, dL = deciliter, mmol = millimole, mEq = milliequivalent.

-I also want you to know that certain factors can influence the outcome of a test.
+Certain factors can influence the positive or negative outcome of a test.

 - Some tests require fasting 8 to 12 hours before.